flathub/org.freefilesync.FreeFileSync/README.md

 ## Installation

-To install FreeFileSync through Flathub, you can use graphical software centers like GNOME Software.
-Visit [Flathub] and read the instructions.
+To install FreeFileSync through Flathub, visit [flathub.org/apps](https://flathub.org/apps.html) and click on FreeFileSync.
+It should open in a supported software center (like GNOME Software) with the option to install the app.

 Or you can use the command line:
 ```